wp-plugins/facebook-like-button-plugin/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Added option to select "both (top & bottom)" on position option.
+* Added one more meta tag, hopefully this fixes the problem with admin and page creation.

+!Note automatic linking and/or page creation of pages that has been liked by admin before doesn't work.

 = 1.3.2 =
 * Fixed problem with facebook not creating pages.
 * Added meta og:type option for homepage.